Purdue To Return $8 Million To Papa John’s And Take Name Off Economic Center After John Schnatter’s Slur

 On Friday, the trustees from Purdue voted to disassociate the university from John Schnatter and Papa John’s.
 Trustees chairman Mike Berghoff said that there was a lot of time put into this decision, but this move was one that needed to be done.

 “The Purdue Board of Trustees has decided that the name of the university’s economics center, named in April 2018 the John H. Schnatter Center for Economic Research at Purdue, should revert to the Purdue University Research Center in Economics.
-Purdue will offer to return the funds associated with the naming.
+Purdue will offer to return the funds associated with the naming.”

 “The board believes this action is necessary to avoid distraction from the center’s work, counterproductive division on the campus, and any inference of any deviation from the university’s often stated stance on tolerance and racial relations.”